This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

 Whenever I fire up my smoker to make pulled pork I make sure to make plenty extra.
 Sure, I love a big ole heapin’ mound of pulled pork on a bun with some slaw and pickles, but pulled pork is also great in mac-and-cheese.
 It adds such a wonderful smokiness to the dish.
 I didn’t go overboard on the pork.
 You want enough so that you get a bit in each bite, but you don’t want to have so much that you think you’re eating a pulled pork casserole.

-I think you could probably get away with making this same recipe using smoked brisket or chicken.
+I think you could probably get away with making this same recipe for pulled pork mac-and-cheese using smoked brisket or chicken.
 Just make sure the meats are chopped small.
 And if you prefer more heat, don’t be afraid to add in some chopped seeded jalapenos or more hot sauce.
+Or jump up a level and use serrano or habanero peppers instead.

 Pulled Pork Mac-and-Cheese